-market multiple method Applies a market-determined multiple to net income, earnings per share, sales, book value, or number of subscribers, and is a less precise method than discounted cash flow.
+market multiple method Multiplies a marketdetermined ratio (called a multiple) to some value of the target firm to estimate the target's value.
+The market multiple can be based on net income, earnings per share, sales, book value, or number of subscribers.